BOE hears from students, administrators during March 14 meeting

 “This part of the program is very very big to me, I have mentioned that we need to bring the kids back and recognize them,” said board member Steve Combs.
 “There are two types of people, givers and takers … as you go through life, continue to be givers … I thank you so very much.”

-The board then recognized North Carolina Council of Teachers of Mathematics Outstanding Math Teacher award recipient Summer Williams from Mable School.
+The board then recognized North Carolina Council of Teachers of Mathematics Outstanding Math Teacher award recipient Summer Williams from Mabel School.

 Director of Instructional Support Services Kelly Walker then recognized the 11 teachers who have renewed or received for the first time their National Board Certification.
 She shared that Watauga County schools currently rank second of 115 local educational agencies in the number of teachers who are National Board Certified.